 - Specification should promote continuous component analysis

-- Specification should support hardware, libraries, frameworks, applications, and operating systems
+- Specification should support hardware, libraries, frameworks, applications, containers, and operating systems

 CycloneDX defines two unique namespaces, a bill-of-material (bom) namespace and a SPDX namespace.
-The SPDX namespace evolves independently from the bom namespace.
-As new SPDX licenses are added to the SPDX specification, those changes will be reflected in the bom namespace automatically, without having to change namespaces.
+The SPDX namespace evolves independently of the bom namespace and consists of license identifiers.
+As new SPDX licenses are added to the SPDX specification over time, those changes will be reflected in the bom schema automatically.

-CycloneDX is a versioned namespace and operates as follows:
+CycloneDX is a versioned schema and operates as follows:

 http://cyclonedx.org/schema/bomwill always reference the latest version of the spec.